-Photogravure, also known as heliogravure, and recently referred to as copperplate photogravure is both an etching and photomechanical technique.
-The technique combines the details of photography with the dense pigmented inks of etching.
+Photogravure, also known as heliogravure, and recently referred to as copper-plate photogravure is both an intaglio and photomechanical technique.
+The technique combines the details of photography with dense pigmented etching inks.
 The use of pigmented inks and acid free pulp paper makes photogravure the most archival print technique.
-For photogravure, a continuous tone positive is exposed to light-sensitive pigmented gelatin tissue, which afterwards is bonded to a rosin coated copperplate.
+For photogravure, a continuous tone positive is exposed to light-sensitive pigmented gelatin tissue, which afterwards is bonded to a rosin coated copper-plate.
 The very fine rosin grains is the material matter of aquatint, which is key to the tone-based photogravure technique.
 Aquatint is a way of making tones.
 Despite the “aqua” in its title, the aquatint process does not involve water.
 It was invented in the mid-eighteenth century to simulate watercolour drawings.
 With aquatint one can capture a complete tonal range from a hint of a tone to mid-tones to shadows and darks.
 Aquatints can be airy like those in the etchings of Paula Rego to velvety like those in the etchings of Pablo Picasso.